 Rash, starting with a bull’s-eye appearance that spreads over time

 Swelling of the knees and other large joints

-Symptoms that might indicate a serious condition
+Serious symptoms that might indicate a life-threatening condition

 Abnormal pupil size or nonreactivity to light

 Heart palpitations and dizziness due to changes in heartbeat

 Loss of muscle tone on one or both sides of the face, possibly indicating paralysis

 Severe headaches and neck stiffness, possibly indicating meningitis (infection or inflammation of the sac around the brain and spinal cord)

 Severe swelling in the knees or joints

 Weakness or paralysis in the muscles of the face